Joey Wendle Player Props: Marlins vs. Pirates

-The Miami Marlins and Joey Wendle, who went 1-for-3 with an RBI last time in action, take on Luis Ortiz and the Pittsburgh Pirates at LoanDepot park, Friday at 6:40 PM ET.
+The Miami Marlins, including Joey Wendle (.257 slugging percentage in past 10 games, including zero homers), take on starter Osvaldo Bido and the Pittsburgh Pirates at LoanDepot park, Saturday at 4:10 PM ET.

-He had a one-hit performance in his most recent game (1-for-3) against the Pirates.
+In his previous game he had a hitless performance (0-for-4) against the Pirates.

 Joey Wendle Game Info & Props vs. the Pirates